 The 12 sec and 16 sec Rayleigh wave and 16 sec and 20 sec Love wave maps consistently exhibit similar features.
 The major slow anomaly of the Central Valley region gradually disappears with increasing period because the surface waves begin to sense the faster shear wave speeds in the crystalline rocks in the underlying basement, and the slow shear wave speeds of the sediment layer are compensated by higher velocities below.
 In the 20 sec Rayleigh wave map, the opposite effect can be seen in the Sierra Nevada region.
-Due to relatively thick crust, the fast anomaly at shorter periods turns to a slower anomaly at longer periods.
+Due to relatively thick crust, the fast anomaly at shorter periods gradually becomes less prominent at longer periods.

 These results are in general agreement with previous studies.
 Moschetti et al. (2007) observed the Rayleigh wave group velocity dispersion in the same region with ambient noise tomography.
 In general, the phase velocity measurements are sensitive to slightly deeper structures compared to group velocities at the same period.
-Comparing the 8 sec, 16 sec, and 24 sec Rayleigh wave group velocity maps of Moschetti et al. with our 8 sec, 12 sec, and 20 sec Rayleigh wave phase velocity maps, respectively, a striking similarity is observed.
-Also, there are very similar features on our 25 sec Rayleigh wave map (not shown here) with the one reported by Yang and Forsyth (2006) in Southern California, which was constructed using the two plane wave method with teleseismic earthquakes.
+Comparing the 8 sec, 16 sec, and 24 sec Rayleigh wave group velocity maps of Moschetti et al. (2007) with our 8 sec, 12 sec, and 20 sec Rayleigh wave phase velocity maps, respectively, a striking similarity is observed.
+Also, there are very similar Page 35 of 69 features on our 25 sec Rayleigh wave map (not shown here) with the one reported by Yang and Forsyth (2006) in Southern California, which was constructed using the two plane wave method with teleseismic earthquakes.
 In Yao et al. (2006), a 1.5%-3% systematic bias between Rayleigh wave phase velocities between 20-30 sec period measured by the ambient noise method and the earthquake-based two station method was reported.
 We compare our mean speed in the Southern California with that obtained by Yang and Forsyth (2006), the difference is less than 0.5%.
+We suspect the systematic bias observed by Yao et al. (2006) is mostly due to bias in the traditional two station method and perhaps too few earthquakes used.
+In the two station method, the directionality of the incoming teleseismic wave is assumed to be parallel to the great-circle connecting the station and the event.
+On the other hand, the two plane wave method used by Yang and Forsyth (2006) does not assume this direction for the incoming wave.